Add a Dynamic Sitemap to Next.js Website Using Pages or App Directory

 Next.js version 13 introduced a new "app" directory, which is meant to be a replacement for the "pages" directory in the long term.
 As a result of this change, Server-side rendering (using getServerSideProps) has been replaced with the Server Components.
 In our case, this means that we can no longer rely on getServerSideProps to render our sitemap page.

-Luckily, we can use Route Handlers to achieve the same behavior.
-Route Handlers enable creating custom request handlers for specific routes using the Web Request and Response APIs.
-They are a replacement for API Routes from the "pages" directory.
+Fortunately, we can use Route Handlers to achieve the same behavior in Next.js 13.2 and lower.
+Route Handlers allow creating custom request handlers for specific routes using the Web Request and Response APIs.
+They serve as a replacement for API Routes from the "pages" directory.

-Looking deeper into the documentation we can see that the Route Handlers can also be used to return non-UI content, which is what our sitemap is.
-First, we'll need to move the sitemap.xml.js into the app directory and change its name to route.js, which is the standard name for the file where Route Handlers are defined.
+Digging deeper into the documentation, we find that Route Handlers can also be used to return non-UI content, which is what our sitemap is.
+First, we need to move the sitemap.xml.js file into the app directory and change its name to route.js, the standard filename for defining Route Handlers.
 Additionally, we'll nest it inside the sitemap.xml folder.

-Here's the comparison of the old "pages" and new "app" directory structure:
+Here's a comparison of the old "pages" and new "app" directory structures:

 // Before blog/ pages/ sitemap.xml.js // After blog/ app/ sitemap.xml/ route.js